danecollins/fitbit/README.md

   4. Set an environment variable named FITBIT\_CLIENT\_ID to the value of 'OAuth 2.0 Client ID'
   5. Set an environment variable named FITBIT\_CLIENT\_SECRET to the value of 'Client Secret'
   6. In your default browser go to http://fitbit.com and log into the account whose data you want to access
-  7. Keys are stored in a json file for later use.  run: python get\_keys key\_filename
+  7. Keys are stored in a json file for later use.
+The key file name should be "keys/USER.key" where USER is replaced with the name of the user.
+Get the key using  **get\_keys.py**.

 ### Setup